 program to create a new instance (unless I want to represent

-texts as sequences of Character objects).
-It
+texts as sequences of Character

 may be an illusion taking JVM optimization into account, but